Intro: Configurations

 ry.JT.__members__.keys()

-perhaps deserves special explanation: it realizes a ball joint by introducing the 4D quaternion as joint state - this sometimes requires special attention.
-But the rai code implements correct Jacobians (accounting also for implicit normalization) w.r.t. the quaternion parameterization.
+perhaps deserves special mentioning: it realizes a ball joint by introducing the 4D quaternion as joint state - this sometimes requires special attention.
+But the library implements correct Jacobians (accounting also for implicit normalization) w.r.t. the quaternion parameterization.
 The free

 joint is a 7D joint with 3D position and quatBall